abeeralotaibi93/Technical-Challenge/task2_report_VLM.md

 Another limitation is the lack of quantitative output.
 The CNN can produce a probability score and be evaluated with AUC, F1, and recall across hundreds of images.
 The VLM produces text, which requires manual review or an additional NLP layer to evaluate at scale.
 For this task, qualitative review of 10 images was sufficient, but production deployment would need an automated evaluation pipeline.

-Finally, the model is slow on CPU — each image took 1–3 minutes to process.
+Finally, the model is slow on CPU — each image takes a long time to process.
 For batch evaluation of 624 test images, this would require GPU acceleration or a smaller/quantized model variant.